aremiat/programming_test/README.md

-## Welcome to Aequam Capital’s programming test !
+## Welcome to Kanopy programming test !

 ### Summary

 This test is designed to evaluate your Python programming skills.
-It should take you about 2-3 hours, although time spent is not an evaluation criterion.
+It should take you about 2 hours, although time spent is not an evaluation criterion.

 ### Instructions